deepraj2010/blue-stack/README.md

 4. No unit test coverage taken care of.
 5. Url for joining the bot : https://discord.gg/p5GckAN
 6. Git location for code: https://github.com/deepraj2010/blue-stack.git
-7. I dont appreciate writing comments in code as code written should be self explainatory.
+7. I dont appreciate writing too many comments in code as I belive code written should be self explainatory.